M-Venerus/oop-coffee-machine-simulation/README.md

 OOP version of my coffee maker.
 Original found at https://github.com/M-Venerus/coffee-machine-simulation.

 ### About
 For this project I used a combination of functional and object-oriented programming.
 The original version was built using a full FP paradigm, so I created this version to test my skills.
-With OOP however, the coffe machine actually has greater time and space complexity as its use case is not appropriate, and is better served with FP in the original.
+With OOP however, the coffee machine actually has greater time and space complexity as its use case is not appropriate, and is better served with FP in the original.

 ## Instructions: Simulated Coffee Machine